-- To promote the cause of Architecture in Pakistan and to assist in the setting up of schools of architecture throughout the country.
+- To promote the cause of Architecture in Pakistan and to assist in the setting up of schools of Architecture throughout the country.

-- To establish contact with other national and international professional bodies of architects throughout the world, and
+- To establish contact with other national and international professional bodies of architects

 - To conduct research and organize seminars, conferences and exhibitions for promoting the cause of the architectural profession.

 Members of IAP have been instrumental in setting up and running many of the other architecture schools in the country.
-Apart from the majority of the full-time faculty who are members of IAP, a large numbers of senior members of IAP are associated with schools as visiting professors, thesis advisors or jurors.
+Apart from the majority of the full-time faculty who are members of IAP, a large numbers of senior members of IAP are associated with schools as visiting professors, thesis advisors and jurors.

-IAP has conducted several architectural design competitions at local, national and international levels for the government and corporate clients.
+IAP has also conducted several architectural design competitions at local, national and international levels for the government and corporate clients.

-There are currently over 2000 fellow and associates members borne on the register of IAP, besides over 1500 student members.
+There are currently over 2200 fellow and associates members borne on the register of IAP, besides over 2000 student members.

-b) Lahore Chapter covers the Province of Punjab
+- Lahore Chapter covers the Province of Punjab

-c) Rawalpindi-Islamabad Chapter covers Islamabad Federal Area and the Northern Areas
+- Rawalpindi-Islamabad Chapter covers Islamabad Federal Area and the Northern Areas

-d) Peshawar Chapter covers NWFP
+- Peshawar Chapter covers KPK

-The four Chapters have been very active in organizing several events in Islamabad, Lahore and Karachi, for the members.
+The IAP Chapters have been very active in organizing several events in Islamabad, Lahore and Karachi, for the members.
 The activities include the hosting of conferences and symposia, workshops and lectures, conducting design competitions for professionals and students, organizing local and international architectural exhibitions and agitating with the concerned government authorities on issues of environment, architectural education, built heritage, civic amenities and building bye-laws, and city planning.